 The station building has been constructed from Slaters plasticard and features a semi-modelled interior with an accurate room layout provided by Mark Warr’s Dad via Peter Russell.
 The building (though not the toilet extension) used bricks in a Flemish bond with dark grey headers, which is often seen on period buildings in the area.
 The sticky paper slate strips were laser cut for me, and as with the real thing it is vital that the rows of slates are set out carefully to keep things even and to arrive at the top in good shape for the ridge detail.
 Since the photos were taken, work on installing the structure to support the leadwork gutters that collected the water from the roof and canopy has started ready for the canopy to be fitted.
 Without accurate measurements for the building it was drawn up in CadRail with the 40′ plan and brick counting as a starting point and adjusted to fit the bonding on the Wills sheet until the proportions matched the photograph of the road frontage kindly provided by Howard Sprenger ahead of the publication of Nigel Bray’s book.
 This photo also showed the position of the ticket office window through the open front door as modelled here.
-I will be laser cutting the brick built post box that was on the front of the building in my period.
+The postbox was 3D printed the design being generated in OpenSCAD.
 It is such a satisfactory building that I am tempted to do it all over again as a laser cut kit without any compromise on the brickwork bonding!

-Constructed in Slaters Plastikard with copper downpipes and I probably Wills guttering.
-With no dimensions or drawings available the 40′ plan brick counting and guestimation ruled.
+Constructed in Slaters Plastikard with copper downpipes and probably Wills guttering.
+With no dimensions or drawings available the 40′ plan, brick counting and guestimation ruled.
 This is the second attempt as the proportions of the first attempt looked wrong.
 As it pre-dates laser cutting I used hand cut strips of self adhesive label for the slates on the sagging roof as these were of a larger than normal size (Duchess 12″x24″) with a distinctive look as also used on the station building.
-Needs further weathering and possibly a door knob, probably on the other side where there was just a single door.
+Needs further weathering and a door knob on the other side where there was just a single door.

 A LSWR Type 1 platform mounted signal box was provided at Verwood not very long after the line was opened.
-This was the very first building that I have designed to be laser cut/etched and has correctly bonded brickwork, with the chimney being based on the surviving box at Instow (thanks to Google Streetview).
+This was the very first building that I designed to be laser etched and cut.
+It has correctly bonded brickwork, with the chimney being based on the surviving box at Instow (thanks to Google Streetview).
 The initial version for this test build (it contains errors) uses multiple thicknesses of MDF and card, with ABS used to model the porch and steps.
-Laser cut adhesive paper strips were used to provide the correct Marchioness sized (22″x11″) slates.
-The final version will substitute ABS with card and engraved MDF as it was found that the ABS did not laser very well.
-The slates will be 3D laser engraved to ease construction, and the wonky vent is 3D printed in resin.
-Verwood is likely to be unique in that the side of the box under the canopy was never weatherboarded and the characteristic cross framing of the signal box was just visible though almost hidden by notice boards.
-This end will also be corrected so that the windows align with the exposed (or hidden) framing which had four equal bays – obvious in hindsight!
-It is intended in collaboration with James Hudson of DCC Train Automation who does the laser cutting to make this box available as kit of parts with options to build a Verwood specific or a generic fully clad version.
+The painted version shown replaced all ABS with card and engraved MDF as it was found that the ABS did not laser very well.
+The slates on this version are 3D laser engraved to ease construction, and the wonky vent is 3D printed in resin.
+Verwood is likely to be unique in that the side of the box under the canopy was never weatherboarded and the characteristic cross framing of the signal box was just visible behind notice boards.
+This end has since been corrected so that the windows align with the framing which had four equal bays – obvious in hindsight!
+The 3D printed signal box sign is in an unstable resin so has warped, it’s too thick, and either slightly too long or the signal box slightly too small!
+In collaboration with James Hudson of DCC Train Automation who does the laser cutting it is intended to make this box available as a kit of parts with options to build a Verwood specific or a generic fully clad version.

 Down Platform Shelter

-Another Slaters plasticard building using their 1mm grooved planking since the corrugated iron used had a 3″ pitch which is actually the norm.
+Another Slaters plasticard building using their corrugated iron sheet which represents a 3″ pitch which is actually the norm.
 It’s waiting for the red and white notice on the door and the handle.
 I was quite relieved that the prototype had been bitumened at some point or the walls would also be green – that could be too much of a good thing.
 In reality the corrugated iron seems to be variously green, black and brown!
 The lamp room was clearly a later addition of a standard type found all along the Salisbury and Dorset and throughout the LSWR and was installed in the bank behind the down platform using a type of mass concrete retaining wall that was much favoured and quite possibly pioneered by LSWR.
 The door has since acquired the SR No Smoking sign and a convenient knob, but is still far too green.

-There is no kit that accurately represents the Verwood 5 ton yard crane; a type found all over the LSWR including Semley (hint) and Wimborne.
-The Albion, Station Master’s house (if included) and the huts for weighbridge, coal merchant and ground frame have yet to be started.
+The Albion, Station Master’s house (if included) and the timber hut for the coal merchant have yet to be started.